Eyedness

 • This one is even more absurd?
 Someone provides a translation of the Russian: they’re 500kV lines, and some idiots throw barbed wire (?!) onto the lines.
 You can’t see them throwing the wire, though, so there’s just a tremendous explosion as 500kV rushes to ground before, most likely, vaporizing the wire.

-• This one is really bizarre to me.
+• is really bizarre to me.
 One description says they’re using “splicing technology,” and another explains that they’re “strengthening the lines.”
 Neither really gave any explanation to why there’d suddenly be a tremendous explosion and plumes of smoke from all of the insulators.
 It looks like they sent enough voltage on the lines to jump across the massive insulator.
 (Which is like a six-foot chunk of porcelain, chosen because it’s ridiculously non-conductive.)
 Rusty gave a good explanation: it seems that they’ve applied something-or-other on the lines, and are essentially “flash-welding” it on.

 • Substations often have “air break disconnects,” which are essentially a big, metal, mechanical arm that they can “open” to keep electricity from flowing.
 The design wasn’t meant to to switch “hot” loads, though.
 Here’s a video of them opening the disconnect on a 230kV line, which… Well, just watch.
 (It shorts to another wire after a few seconds.)